pygame/pygame/docs/reST/ref/music.rst

    ``MP3`` and ``OGG`` use the position as time (in seconds). ``MOD`` music it is the pattern order number.
 Passing a startpos will raise a NotImplementedError if it cannot set the start position

+   The fade_ms argument will make the music start playing at 0 volume and fade up to full volume over the time given.
+The sample may end before the fade-in is complete.

    .. ## pygame.mixer.music.play ##